rws-framework/server/README.md

         console.log('    Thanks for installing RWS junction instance, ' + params.user + '\n\n');
         console.log('    This is output of example command for RWS JS server framework.');
         console.log('                                   (src/commands/HelloCommand.ts).');
-        console.log('    Develop your server with "npm run dev"\n');
+        console.log('    Develop your server with "yarn dev"\n');
-        console.log('    Or build and start with "npm run build" and "npm run server"');
+        console.log('    Or build and start with "yarn build" and "yarn server"');
         console.log('\n\n\n    Params passed to this command (those starting with "_" are autogenrated by console script)');
         console.log(params);
         console.log('\n</HELLO COMMAND>')